 Skip to main content

-I've wanted an excuse to try parallel processing with Python for a few months and yesterday, the FBI provided one.
+I've been looking for an excuse to try parallel processing with Python for a few months and yesterday, the FBI provided one.
 They released a collection of records related to the assassination of Reverend Dr. Martin Luthor King Jr. It's easy enough to get a count of the pdf files released from the announcement page.

 Information about the MLK file release to the National Archives on July 21, 2025.
 There were 6301 pdf files released.